hoangvvo/next-connect/README.md

 **options.onError**

 Accepts a function as a catch-all error handler; executed whenever a handler throws an error.
-By default, it responds with status code `500` and an error stack if any.
+By default, it responds with a generic `500 Internal Server Error` while logging the error to `console`.

 ```javascript
 function onError(err, req, res) {